Folsom Invisalign – Clear Braces In Folsom and El Dorado Hills

 Q: What are Invisalign aligners made with?

 A: A thin, flexible, medical-grade thermoplastic material.
 It’s also unlikely to cause allergen-related problems since it doesn’t contain BPA, BPS, latex, or gluten.

 Q: Does every dentist provide Invisalign treatment?

 A: No. Dentists who provide Invisalign services are specifically trained to do so and have attended special courses in order to become proficient at it.
-These extra qualifications and interest in providing an even wider range of aesthetic dental services to the Folsom area are part of why Dr. Chen and Esthetic Reflections In Dentistry stand out.
+These extra qualifications and interest in providing an even wider range of aesthetic dental services to the Folsom area are part of why our doctors at Esthetic Reflections In Dentistry stand out.

 • Schedule A Visit • Register • Contact Us / Get Directions • Smile Gallery •